AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

 *noise_family*: It is the distribution of noise that can be set as:

    1. 'Gaussian': If the noise is a standard Gaussian random variable
-   2. ''Bernoulli': If the noise is a Bernoulli random vaiable
+   2. ''Bernoulli': If the noise is a Bernoulli random variable